willkg/blog/posts/content/email.2.rst

 "First, never, ever, criticize someone in email.
 For reasons which I have never fully grasped, any negative emotion is always amplified by communication through email.
-Sometimes you intend to be critical - someone has done something dumb, or said something silly, or emailed something ridiculous.
+Sometimes you intend to be critical - someone has done something foolish, or said something silly, or emailed something ridiculous.
 Resist the urge to reply.
 Sometimes you don't mean to be critical - you're just making an observation, or engaging in technical debate, or adding facts to a discussion.
 But as soon as you